ABHISHEK-A-S/ABHISHEK-A-S/README.md

 - 👋 Hi, I’m @ABHISHEK-A-S
-- 👀 I’m interested in SOFTWARE DEVOLOPMENT
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning ML, Data science, Deep Learning and Neural Networks
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects on ML
 - 📫 How to reach me ...

 <!---